Actual Cash Value vs Replacement Cost: How Insurance Pays Claims

 If you own a classic, collector, or specialty vehicle, standard ACV coverage is particularly problematic — these cars often appreciate in value rather than depreciate.
 That's where agreed value coverage comes in.

-With agreed value, you and the insurer establish a fixed dollar amount at the time the policy is written.
-If the vehicle is totaled, the insurer pays that exact agreed-upon amount — no depreciation subtracted, no surprises.
+With agreed value, you and the insurer establish a fixed dollar amount at the time the policy is written — typically supported by a formal appraisal — and re-evaluated annually on your policy anniversary.
+If the vehicle is totaled, the insurer pays that exact agreed-upon amount — no depreciation subtracted, no disputes at claim time.
+For example, if a classic car is valued at $60,000 under an agreed value policy, that's exactly what you collect on a total loss.

 Stated Value Policies: Proceed With Caution

 Stated value might sound similar to agreed value, but there's a critical difference.
 With stated value policies, the insurer pays whichever is less — your stated value or the ACV at the time of loss.
-This means you could pay premiums based on a $45,000 stated value but receive far less if the insurer determines the market value at claim time is lower.
+This means you could pay premiums based on a $45,000 stated value but receive only $35,000 if the insurer determines the market value at claim time is lower.

 Pros